Athos1972/PoLZy/TechSpec/0_Overview.md

 ### Insured Object
 * Type (Person | Object)
+* SubType (Object, e.g. "House", "Car", "Factory", "Field", "Forest")
-* If Person --> Link to Partner record
+* Person --> Link to Partner record
-* Additional attributes for each object type
+* Additional attributes for each object type and subtype.
+* Additional attributes for each implementation of PoLZy